Tuesday, 6 September 2011

 While Baxter was critical of both Hobbes and Harrington much of his philosophical writings bore similarities to them both.
-Politically speaking he took a moderate position constantly seeking not to alienate the political establishment of his day of which he did not succeed.
+Politically speaking he took a moderate position always seeking not to alienate the political establishment of his day of which he did not succeed.

-In many ways Baxter work was physical proof that despite recent revisionist historian’s denial that the Civil war was very much fought along class lines.
+In many ways, Baxter work was physical proof that despite recent revisionist historian’s denial that the Civil War was very much fought along class lines.
 As Baxter himself put it at the time: “A very great part of the knights and gentlemen of England . . . adhered to the King . . .
 And most of the tenants of these gentlemen, and also most of the poorest of the people, whom the others call the rabble, did follow the gentry and were for the King.
 On the Parliament’s side were (besides themselves) the smaller part (as some thought) of the gentry in most of the counties, and the greatest part of the tradesmen and freeholders and the middle sort of men, especially in those corporations and counties which depend on clothing and such manufactures…Freeholders and tradesmen are the strength of religion and civility in the land; and gentlemen and beggars and servile tenants are the strength of iniquity”.

-How to understand Baxter, Schlatter offers some advice “students of Baxter must look backwards, for he stands near the end of a tradition which, although someone is always trying to revive it as a weapon in the never ending war on liberty and democracy has been long been dead.
-To understand Baxter’s politics we must reflect on that long political tradition which achieved its first and most magnificent expression in the City of God, which flourished in the Middle Ages and reformation, and died in the Age of Reason”.
+How to understand Baxter, Schlatter offers some advice “students of Baxter must look backwards, for he stands near the end of a tradition which, although someone is always trying to revive it as a weapon in the never ending war on liberty and democracy has long been dead.
+To understand Baxter’s politics, we must reflect on that long political tradition which achieved its first and most magnificent expression in the City of God, which flourished in the Middle Ages and Reformation, and died in the Age of Reason”.